raashidsalih/milkrun-eta/README.md

 |   **cb_out**   |                CatBoost model with Outliers removed               |  6825637 | 2329.512 | 2612.592 |
 | **cb_fe_out**  | CatBoost model with Feature Engineering and with Outliers removed | 7177033  | 2396.327 | 2678.999 |

- - When sorted by MAE and RMSE, it is clear that XGBoost clearly leads the pack in terms of performance.
+ - When sorted by MAE and RMSE, it is clear that `XGBoost` clearly leads the pack in terms of performance.
- - XGBoost is the de facto standard when it comes to tabular data, and is therefore the first choice when it comes to model selection.
+ - `XGBoost` is the de facto standard when it comes to tabular data, and is therefore the first choice when it comes to model selection.
-	 - However, LightGBM is faster and more efficient than XGBoost, and this quality can be brought into consideration when moving the model into production is concerned.
+	 - However, `LightGBM` is faster and more efficient than `XGBoost`, and this quality can be brought into consideration when moving the model into production is concerned.
-	 - Likewise, CatBoost is more robust because it can handle features with high cardinality, and can also handle missing values natively.
+	 - Likewise, `CatBoost` is more robust because it can handle features with high cardinality, and can also handle missing values natively.
 	 - Regardless, estimation performance is the most significant factor here, and we'll need to have data at much larger scales for these aspects to manifest.
 - Hyperparameter tuning must be considered for even better performance.
+- Subpopulation Analysis can be performed to better understand where exactly the model falls short.

+## Alternative Modeling Approaches
+There were a few methods that while interesting, could not be attempted due to time constraints.
+The commonality between them is how they attempt to group the multiple drops that constitute a trip by sequence.
+However, I believe the source data is not vast enough (by depth or breadth) that would make these techniques viable.
+1. **Multiple Instance Learning**: A weakly supervised learning approach where multiple instances in the training data is grouped into "bags" (in our case trips).
+2. **RNN**: Stands for *Recurrent Neural Networks*.
+The unique architecture makes it such that it can remember sequences, and can derive patterns based on it.
+RNNs have been observed being used to solve the milk run problem specifically in my literature review.
+3. **LSTM**: Stands for *Long Short-Term Memory (LSTM) Networks* and is a more sophisticated offshoot of RNNs.
+They can "remember" things for longer, at the cost of computational parsimoniousness and potential overfitting.

+## Alternative Data Approaches
+There are external data source that can be used to augment the available data to make it more conducive in achieving the objective.
+It would also warrant more complex model architectures being employed.
+These potential sources are ordered based on (admittedly perceived) influence of the target.

+1. **Route Information:** The best candidate would be route information which would understandably have the greatest impact when it comes to determining ETA.
+One can comfortably outsource this work to something like Google Maps API for accurate results.
+2. **Weather:** Beyond route information, weather conditions could have an impact with regards to how easy it is to navigate certain routes, and overheads incurred during delivery and pickup.
+3. **Events:** Similarly, routes can be affected (positively or otherwise) during certain events and public holidays.
+4. **Driver:** Information pertaining to the driver including his years of experience and familiarity with the location and tasks can be useful, but it is not really tenable.
+5. **Vehicle:** Likewise, data on the vehicle being used could have an effect on the ETA, but relative to the others is not very deterministic in that regard.
+6. **Real Time Information:** Finally, real time information on the vehicle and route sourced from sensor data would be the greatest tool one can use for the most up to date estimates.
+However, the infrastructure and maintenance necessary does not make it straightforward.